f3-factory/F3com-data/databases/main.md

 F3 is packed with easy-to-use object-relational mappers (ORMs) that sit between your application and your data - making it a lot easier and faster for you to write programs that handle common data operations - like creating, retrieving, updating, and deleting (CRUD) information from SQL and NoSQL databases.
 Data mappers do most of the work by mapping PHP object interactions to the corresponding backend queries.

 Suppose you have an existing MySQL database containing a table of users of your application.
 (SQLite, PostgreSQL, SQL Server, Sybase will do just as well.)
-It would have been created using the following SQL command:-
+It would have been created using the following SQL command:

 ``` sql
 CREATE TABLE users (